yadavsachin0995/merchant-guide-to-galaxy/README.md

 Only one small-value symbol may be subtracted from any large-value symbol.

 A number written in Arabic numerals can be broken into digits.
 For example, 1903 is composed of 1, 9, 0, and 3.
 To write the Roman numeral, each of the non-zero digits should be treated separately.
 In the above example, 1,000 = M, 900 = CM, and 3 = III.
 Therefore, 1903 = MCMIII.
--- Source: Wikipedia (http://en.wikipedia.org/wiki/Roman_numerals)Input to your program consists of lines of text detailing your notes on the conversion between intergalactic units and roman numerals.
+Input to your program consists of lines of text detailing your notes on the conversion between intergalactic units and roman numerals.
 You are expected to handle invalid queries appropriately.

 Test input: